Basti12/BilingualReading/README.md

 # BilingualReading
-Application to bilingualism PDFs and section them for side to side reading.
+Application to bilingualize PDFs and section them for left-right reading.

 How-To:
 1. clone repo